csc_logo

 ITEM-BASED DONATION DRIVE

-Item-Based Donation Drives were held, collecting daily essentials and useful items for the beneficiaries.
+Item-Based Donation Drives were held, collecting daily essentials and useful items for the community members.
 Such items include shampoo, body soap, toothbrush, toothpaste, shaver, shirt, shoes, water bottles, tote bags and suitcases.

 DistributionToTWC2